Services & Background Processes

 Clean Restart Sequence

-1. Stop DocMan Watch Folder Monitor.
+1. Stop JimRan DocuMan Watch Folders.

-2. Stop DocMan AI Worker.
+2. Stop JimRan DocuMan AI Worker.

-3. Stop DocMan OCR Worker.
+3. Stop JimRan DocuMan OCR Worker.

-4. Stop DocMan API.
+4. Stop JimRan DocuMan Web API.

-5. (Optional) Confirm PostgreSQL is running.
+5. (Optional) Confirm PostgreSQL is running: Get-Service postgresql-x64-18.

-7. Start DocMan OCR Worker.
+7. Start JimRan DocuMan OCR Worker.

-8. Start DocMan AI Worker.
+8. Start JimRan DocuMan AI Worker.

-9. Start DocMan Watch Folder Monitor.
+9. Start JimRan DocuMan Watch Folders.

 Stopping the workers first lets any in-flight jobs finish cleanly.
 Starting the API first gives the workers something to connect to.
-If you stop or start in a different order, nothing is permanently broken — workers retry their connections — but you may see short bursts of "connection refused" messages in the worker logs during the gap.
+If you stop or start in a different order, nothing is permanently broken — workers retry their connections — but you may see short bursts of "connection refused" messages in the worker stderr logs during the gap.

 Troubleshooting